 Heather is a Licensed Professional Counseling Intern with direct supervision from Meredith Ivey and Dr. Dan Clement.
 She is a graduate of the Masters in Professional Counseling at Dallas Baptist University.
 Heather has an Associates Degree in Business, and she has worked in the travel industry as a sales professional.
 In addition, she was been a Realtor in the local market.
 In 2011 Heather felt impressed to pursue counseling.
 She obtained a Bachelors in Arts and Sciences in Psychology from Dallas Baptist University in 2014 and went on to complete the counseling program.

-Christine is a Licensed Professional Counseling-Intern under the direct supervision of Meredith Ivey, LPC-S. She received her graduate degree in counseling from Dallas Baptist University, and her undergraduate degree in Psychology (with an emphasis in School Guidance) from Southwestern Adventist University.
+Christine is a Licensed Professional Counseling-Intern under the direct supervision of Mary Dainty, LPC-S. She received her graduate degree in counseling from Dallas Baptist University, and her undergraduate degree in Psychology (with an emphasis in School Guidance) from Southwestern Adventist University.
 Before beginning her studies in counseling, Christine took a year off to be a missionary teacher in the Pacific Islands.
 This experience gave her deeper insight into societal norms and cultural diversity.
 While abroad, she was also able to tangibly see the importance of building and nurturing healthy relationships with those around you.
 This furthured her passion for counseling.
 She has 6 years of experience as a teacher.
 During this period, she worked with students between the ages of 7 and 18.
 She loved teaching and guiding students, BUT her favorite part of being an educator was developing bonds with her students.

 Christine believes compassion and empathy are necessary in a therapeutic relationship.
 She sees her clients as unique individuals and wants to help them navigate through the choppy waters of life.
 Counseling can be scary for new clients and Christine understands this.
 Her approach to therapy is client-centered and realistic.
 Implementing and applying various counseling techniques, she has seen success when working with clients dealing with stress management, goal setting, relationship issues, coping, grief, anxiety, depression, and problem solving.
 She continues to study and research in order to ensure that she is providing the best service possible.